Types of Cofferdams

 Due to the fact that in many cases, the proposed construction site of a cofferdam is over a body of water, this area must be dredged to ensure a flat foundation in which to build the cofferdam.
 Typically this is accomplished with submersible dredge pumps, which can be prone to clogging and wear and tear from the constant pumping of abrasive sand, mud, and silt.

 The EDDY Pump well-suited for a cofferdam dredge pump solution due to the ultra-recessed rotor which makes it highly resistant to abrasion and able to pump a much higher amount of solids than traditional dredge pumps.
-The result is faster construction and far less pump maintenance, saving companies ample amounts of time and money and faster project completion times.
+The result is faster construction and far less pump maintenance, saving companies ample amounts of time and money, faster completion times and the ability to end the project safely.

 Depending on the project specifications, we have many dredging solutions to fit the needs of a cofferdam construction project including our Excavator Dredge Pump Attachment with Cutterhead, Diver-operated submersible dredge, or a cable deployed dredge that can be used from a barge or crane.
 Additionally, all of these units are completely modular, meaning the same unit can be used for multiple jobs if the scope of the project changes.